noemiamccarthy/web_basics_hand_in_04/README.md

 ## Description

 This is a university project for a web application built with Python, Flask, and SQLite3.
-The main goal was to create an Airbnb-like experience, focusing on meeting specific assessment requirements rather than implementing user authentication and login features.
+The main goal was to create an Airbnb-like experience, focusing on meeting specific assessment requirements for SE19 & SE01.

 ## The current project now does the following: